Mikejo5000/vsts-docs-pr/docs/git/gitatscale/gvfs-design-history.md

 sparse-checkout configuration in all of its commands?
 Are there cases where it will walk through too many blobs?
 (Hint: this is called foreshadowing)

-In a future article, we'll discuss how we designed GVFS to solve those issues and meet our performance goals.
+In - [GVFS Design History](https://www.visualstudio.com/learn/gvfs-design-history), we'll discuss how we designed GVFS to solve those issues and meet our performance goals.